Skip to content

 How the Role Behaves

 • The security lane is enabled by default, but a no-op without the security repository.
 That repository is provided by the repo_baseos role.
-On hosts where it is not present, the security lane installs nothing and never reboots.
+On hosts where it is not present, the security lane installs nothing and requests no reboot.
 Turn the lane off entirely with system_update__security_enabled: false.

 Dependent Roles